Belleye/openReticApp/memory-bank/progress.md

   - Fixed duration display in calendar events to consistently show minutes throughout the UI while maintaining seconds in the API.

 ## What's Left / Next Steps
-- Implement schedule viewer and editor per PRD.
+- Implement Settings page to manage zone colors and other preferences
-- Integrate with backend/ESP32 API for real device control (currently demo mode only).
+- Integrate with backend/ESP32 API for real device control (currently demo mode only)
-- Add tests for state logic and UI.
+- Add tests for state logic and UI
-- *Consider replacing inline refresh messages with a toast/notification system.*
+- *Consider replacing inline refresh messages with a toast/notification system*

 ## Learnings
 - Timer-based state management (for snooze and manual runs) is robust and keeps UI in sync.